Museum of Modern Art: Finances

 A private non-profit organization, MoMA is the seventh-largest U.S. museum by budget; its annual revenue is about $145 million.
 In 2011, the museum reported net assets (which does not include the value of the art) of just over $1 billion.

 Unlike most museums, the museum eschews government funding, instead subsisting on a fragmented budget with a half-dozen different sources of income, none larger than a fifth.
 Before the 2008 financial crisis, the MoMA's board of trustees sold its equities and had an all-cash position.
 An $858 million capital campaign funded the 2002–04 expansion, with David Rockefeller donating $77 million in cash.
 In 2005, Rockefeller pledged an additional $100 million toward the museum's endowment.
 In 2012, Standard & Poor's, a nationally recognized statistical rating organization, raised its long-term rating for the museum as it benefited from the fundraising of its trustees.
 After construction expenses for the new galleries are covered, the Modern estimates that some $65 million will go to its $650 million endowment.

 MoMA spent $32 million to acquire art for the fiscal year ending in June 2012.

 MoMA employed about 815 people in 2007.
 The museum's tax filings from the past few years suggest a shift among the highest paid employees from curatorial staff to management.
-The museum's director Glenn D. Lowry earned $1.6 million in 2009 and lives in a rent-free $6 million apartment above the museum.
+The museum's director Glenn D. Lowry earned $1.6 million in 2009 and lived in a rent-free $6 million apartment above the museum.

 MoMA was forced to close in March 2020 during the COVID-19 pandemic in New York City.
 Citing the coronavirus shutdown, MoMA fired its art educators in April 2020.
 In May 2020, it was reported that MoMA would reduce its annual budget from $180 to $135 million starting July 1.
 Exhibition and publication funding was cut by half, and staff reduced from around 960 to 800.

 Strike MoMA is a 2021 movement to strike the museum targeting what its supporters have called the "toxic philanthropy" of the museum's leadership.